What parts of my website does Acquia Search include in the search index?

 My website doesn't run in English; what can I expect?

-Acquia Search can index sites in most languages, but Acquia Search passes content through a language-specific stemmer during indexing, depending on the search schema you have set for your website.
+Acquia Search can index websites in most languages, but Acquia Search passes content through a language-specific stemmer during indexing, depending on the search schema you have set for your website.
 Acquia Search offers search schemas for Dutch, French, German, and Spanish, as well as English.
 You can search other languages, but the search may produce less relevant search results because partial words, plurals and other variations may not be correctly indexed.
 For more information, see Selecting a language.

-If your site is in a language other than Dutch, English, French, German, or Spanish, contact Acquia support to see whether a search schema specific to that language can be made available for you.
+If your website is in a language other than Dutch, English, French, German, or Spanish, contact Acquia support to see whether a search schema specific to that language can be made available for you.

 You can select standard configurations on the Search page of the Acquia user interface.
 If you are an Enterprise customer who needs a custom configuration (typically a